RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181126_r1_37C_glucose_O2_dilution/dilution_README.md

 ---
-status: Accepted
+status: Rejected
-reason:  Looks like a good run!
-Nothing suspect.
+reason: experiment not yet completed
 ---

-# 2018-10-29 37C Glycerol O2 Dilution
+# 2018-11-26 37C Glucose O2 Dilution

 ## Purpose
-A biological replicate of a low ATC induction series in M9 + 0.4% glycerol.
+This is  a low-ATC titration series and the flagship experiment in M9 + 0.5% glucose.

 ## Strain Information